 Spousal Support and Child Support in Common Law Relationships

-The first question the judges always ask is: what’s in the best interest of the children?
-They try to determine the residence of the children based on that principle, and then whoever is not living with the children pays child support in accordance to the Federal Child Support Guidelines.
-There is a grid that says exactly what that payer should pay based on their income, regardless of the other person’s income.
-The court does not care if people are married or unmarried.
-If you are the biological parent then you have an obligation to pay child support.
+Child-related issues are approached the same way, whether it’s a common law relationship or a marriage.
+The first question the judges always ask is: ‘What is in the best interests of the children?’
+They first determine the primary residence of the children and then issue child support according to the Federal Child Support Guidelines.
+A grid outlines the expectations of the payer based on their income, regardless of the other person’s income.
+Whether married or unmarried, the biological parent is obligated to pay child support.

-If a woman or a man comes into a relationship with a child from another marriage, and their common law spouse takes on a parenting role, that person would generally be required to pay child support.
-This is called standing in locus parentis.
-For example, the courts look at how long you have been living with the children, whether you were involved in disciplining them, you attended parent-teacher interviews, you were called “dad” or “mom”, you helped financially support the children and all of the other circumstances to determine whether you are “in locus parentis”.
+If someone comes into a relationship with a child from another relationships and their common law spouse takes on a parenting role, that person could be required to pay child support.
+This is called standing “in locus parentis”.
+When considering whether someone stands “in locus parentis” the court considers how long they’ve been living with the child, their involvement with discipline, attendance at important meetings like parent-teacher interviews, whether the person was called “dad” or “mom” and whether they helped to financially support the children.